ismasan/plumb/README.md

+### Policies

+Policies are methods that encapsulate common compositions.
+Plumb ships with some, listed below, and you can also define your own.

 ### `#present`

 Checks that the value is not blank (`""` if string, `[]` if array, `{}` if Hash, or `nil`)